Social group: Goals

-3) Interdependence in relation
+Interdependence in relation

-“The state of being dependent, to some degree, on other people, as when one’s outcomes, actions, thoughts, feelings, and experiences are determined in whole or part by others."
+“The state of being dependent, to some degree, on other people, as when one's outcomes, actions, thoughts, feelings, and experiences are determined in whole or part by others."
 Some groups are more interdependent than others.
 For example, a sports team would have a relatively high level of interdependence as compared to a group of people watching a movie at the movie theater.
 Also, interdependence may be mutual (flowing back and forth between members) or more linear/unilateral.
 For example, some group members may be more dependent on their boss than the boss is on each of the individuals.

-4) Structure
+Structure

 Group structure involves the emergence or regularities, norms, roles and relations that form within a group over time.
 Roles involve the expected performance and conduct of people within the group depending on their status or position within the group.
 Norms are the ideas adopted by the group pertaining to acceptable and unacceptable conduct by members.
 Group structure is a very important part of a group.
 If people fail to meet their expectations within to groups, and fulfil their roles, they may not accept the group, or be accepted by other group members.

-5) Unity
+Unity

 When viewed holistically, a group is greater than the sum of its individual parts.
 When people speak of groups, they speak of the group as a whole, or an entity, rather than speaking of it in terms of individuals.
 For example, it would be said that "The band played beautifully."
 Several factors play a part in this image of unity, including group cohesiveness, and entitativity (appearance of cohesion by outsiders).

 Types

-There are four main types of groups: 1) primary groups, 2) social groups, 3) collectives, and 4) categories.
+Donelson R. Forsyth distinguishes four main types of groups: primary groups, social groups, collectives, and categories.

-1) Primary groups
+Primary groups

-Primary groups are small, long-term groups characterized by high amounts of cohesiveness, member identification, face-to-face interaction, and solidarity.
+Primary groups are small, long-term groups characterized by high amounts of cohesiveness, of member-identification, of face-to-face interaction, and of solidarity.
 Such groups may act as the principal source of socialization for individuals as primary groups may shape an individual's attitudes, values, and social orientation.

 Three sub-groups of primary groups are: